kishorehalder27/customer_behavior_analysis/README.md

 Highlighted areas of improvement and opportunities Provided actionable insights that can support decision-making

-(You can add 2–3 strong numerical insights here based on your dataset to make it even stronger)

 ▶️ How to Run
 Clone the repository